- Charmi Mehta, a Chartered Accountant and CFA (USA) defied other people’s opinions and chose the finance route over science.

 My mother always wanted to become a CA. But due to financial constraints, she could not move forward with it.

 The aunties in my block were gossiping that I took up CA to fulfill my mother’s dream, believe it or not, she never forced me.
-I took this with a pinch of salt and focussed on my goal to build a career in finance.
+I took this with a pinch of salt and focused on my goal to build a career in finance.

 In 2011, I enrolled for the CA course from the prestigious ICAI (The Institue of Chartered Accountants of India) eager to jump-start my career.

-Meticulous planning, focused approach, and perseverance pulled me through, and finally, in 2015 I qualified as a Chartered Accountant.
+Meticulous planning, a focused approach, and perseverance pulled me through, and finally, in 2015 I qualified as a Chartered Accountant.

 Deciding not to go mainstream… pursuing CFA, USA